-By using fixed effects2, first differences and GMM (generalized method of moments) estimators, most studies in the growth-by-(trade) destination literature assume stationarity, cross-sectional independence and homogeneity of the variables, which might be inappropriate for macro panel data.
+By using fixed effects, first differences and GMM estimators, most studies in the growthby-(trade) destination literature assume stationarity, cross-sectional independence and homogeneity of the variables, which might be inappropriate for macro panel data.
 Similarly, VAR approach has its own weaknesses.
 Both Haltmaier et al. (2007) and Park and Shin (2011) employ their models separately for each country in their sample.
 Moreover, the assumption of uncorrelated error terms in structural VAR models seems to be unrealistic.
-In addition to taking these features into account, our analysis covers the most recent data, which includes the very volatile period of the world economy with the prolonged recession spreading over the (major) world economies (like global financial crisis, European debt crisis).
-Thus, structural breaks might occur in our times series and require special econometric treatment.
-Moreover, the economic recession during this period might change the role of the major economic powers on promoting growth in the rest of the world.
-Therefore, we investigate the impacts of both export and import on GDP in developing economies in a heterogeneous panel, which also takes non-stationarity and structural breaks into account.
-Additionally, using the sample after the Great Recession, we examine how the relationship between trade and growth has changed due to the global economic crisis.
+In addition to taking these features into account, our analysis covers the most recent data, which includes the very volatile period of the world economy (such as Great Recession, European debt crisis) with the prolonged recession spreading over the (major) world economies.
+Thus, structural breaks might occur in our time series and require special econometric treatment.
+Moreover, the economic recession during these volatile periods might change the role of the major economic powers in stimulating growth in the rest of the world.
+Therefore, we investigate the impacts of both exports to and imports from China on GDPs of developing economies in a heterogeneous panel, which also takes non-stationarity and structural breaks into account.
+Additionally, using the sample after the Great Recession, we examine how the relationship between trade and growth has changed due to this global economic crisis.